sumitsahoo/RASA-With-Aimybox/README.md

 #  Aimybox Assistant
 ## Introduction
-This application demonstrates the usage of Aimybox SDK and the integration of NLU engines like Aimybox, RASA and Dialogflow etc. Do read about RASA setup here : [https://blog.rasa.com/how-to-build-a-mobile-voice-assistant-with-open-source-rasa-and-aimybox/](https://blog.rasa.com/how-to-build-a-mobile-voice-assistant-with-open-source-rasa-and-aimybox/)
+This application demonstrates the usage of Aimybox SDK and the integration of NLU engines like Aimybox, RASA and Dialogflow etc. UI is simple enough to use multiple NLU engines while keeping the core UI similar.

 ## Demo